War of Devolution: Background

 As part of the 1659 Treaty of the Pyrenees that ended the Franco-Spanish War, Louis XIV of France married Maria Theresa, eldest daughter of Philip IV of Spain.
 Despite being weakened by almost a century of continuous warfare, the Spanish Empire included possessions in Italy, the Spanish Netherlands, the Philippines and the Americas, and though no longer the dominant great power, remained largely intact.
 To prevent its acquisition by France, Maria Theresa renounced her inheritance rights; in return, Louis was promised a dowry of 500,000 gold écus, a huge sum that was never paid.

 When Cardinal Mazarin died in 1661, Louis took control of the state and initiated an expansionist policy.
-His Finance Minister Jean-Baptiste Colbert argued control of the Spanish Netherlands was essential to French economic growth, which implied conflict with Spain, Emperor Leopold I and the Dutch Republic, a long-term French ally.
+His Finance Minister Jean-Baptiste Colbert argued that control of the Spanish Netherlands was essential to French economic growth, which implied conflict with not only France's traditional Habsburg rivals Spain and Austria, but also with the Dutch Republic, a long-term French ally.
 The 1648 Peace of Münster confirmed Dutch independence and gave Amsterdam control of trade through North-West Europe, by permanently closing the Scheldt estuary.
 Retaining this monopoly was a Dutch priority.

-By 1663, Louis concluded that the States General of the Netherlands would never voluntarily agree to his demands and began plans to seize the Spanish Netherlands, although negotiations continued to avoid raising suspicions.
+By 1663, Louis had concluded that the States General of the Netherlands would never voluntarily agree to his demands and began plans to seize the Spanish Netherlands, although negotiations continued to avoid raising suspicions.
 As required by the 1662 Franco-Dutch Treaty of Paris, France entered the Second Anglo-Dutch War in July 1665, providing an excuse for its military build up; Louis also calculated that this would make it harder for the Dutch to oppose him.
 Philip's death in September left his four-year-old son Charles as king, and his widow Mariana of Austria as regent.
-If Charles died, Leopold would inherit the Spanish Empire.
+If Charles died, the Austrian Emperor Leopold I would inherit the Spanish Empire.